The adventures of Ed & Johnny—

 “On D.F.’s nickel?” said Paulie threateningly.

 “When we pitch him this idea he’ll thank us plenty for letting us write it at the Ritz here,” said Johnny, digging the rewrite out from under their new pages.
-“Don’t forget our deal, now!”
+“You haven’t forgotten our deal, have you?”

 Paulie took the rewrite and left.
 Ed never stopped typing.